Table of Contents

 - Alveolar epithelium limits extravasation into the air spaces.

-Non-cardiogenic pulmonary edema, which is referred clinically as ARDS results from injury of the alveolar-capillary membrane allowing the fluid rich in protein (such as albumin, fibrinogen, and fibrin) to move into the alveolar space.
-In contrast to the cardiogenic pulmonary edema in which the alveolar-capillary membrane in intact, and the edema results from increased transmural pressure or decreased the capillary colloid osmotic pressure.
+Non-cardiogenic pulmonary edema, which is referred clinically as ARDS, results from injury of the alveolar-capillary membrane.
+This allows the fluid rich in protein (such as albumin, fibrinogen and fibrin) to move into the alveolar space.
+In contrast, the cardiogenic pulmonary edema, in which the alveolar-capillary membrane is intact, results from increased transmural pressure or decreased capillary colloid osmotic pressure.

-The high-protein fluid inside the alveoli causes inactivation of surfactant resulting in a large increase in the surface tension of the alveoli, leading to reduced the lung compliance, alveolar instability and ultimately areas of atelectasis.
-Consequently, intrapulmonary shunting and hypoxemia occur and the work of breathing increases, leading to dyspnea.
+The high-protein fluid inside the alveoli causes inactivation of the surfactant, resulting in a large increase in the surface tension of the alveoli.
+This leads to reduced lung compliance, alveolar instability and ultimately, areas of atelectasis.
+Consequently, intrapulmonary shunting and hypoxemia occur, and the work of breathing increases, leading to dyspnea.

 Alveolar microvascular occlusion results in a reduction of pulmonary arterial blood flow to the ventilated portions of the lung and increasing the dead space, leading to pulmonary hypertension.
-Increased the pulmonary dead space ultimately leads to hypercapnia in addition to the hypoxemia.
+Increased pulmonary dead space ultimately leads to hypercapnia, in addition to the hypoxemia.

 Pathology and Clinical Manifestations of ARDS

 The clinical features depend on the pathological changes of ARDS, which encompass three phases: exudative, proliferative and fibrotic.